ku-sldg/plih/_funs/5-Reader-Monad.md

 type Env = [ (string,FBAEVal) ]
 ```

 When using `evalM`, an environment is explicitly passed as an argument.
-The environment is updated by `bind` and `app`, then passed to subsequent calls to `evalM`.
+The environment is updated by `bind` and application, then passed to subsequent calls to `evalM`.
 Even when a term does not require an environment for evaluation, it still appears in the `evalM` signature.
 While this works fine, we typically don't pass environments to interpreters to evaluation functions.
 For example, one does not pass an environment to the Haskell or Racket evaluator.
 Instead, the environment exists as an _ephemeral data structure_ the interpreter is aware of implicitly.
 It is there in the background, ready to be used when needed.

 The `Reader` monad gives us exactly this capability for maintaining an environment during evaluation.
 Our next interpreter will use the `Reader` to manage the environment during execution, making it available without explicitly passing it around as a parameter.
 It will be there when needed and disappear from most terms in the `evalM` definition.